motion/orbit/next.md

 * shows inline attachment
 * shows relevant people nicely
 * shows related conversations collapsed and expandable nicely
+* click a keyword that goes into:

 2. Search

-* shows topic based search
+* a nice grid/news like search result
 * shows summarized and nice meta info for things
-* is fast and fluid
+* type something else - is fast and fluid
-* pin to top of search (or drag to order it)
+* pin to top of search (or drag to order it?)
 * pin to news
+  * this highlights asynchronous communication

 3. Directory